How to check for testicular cancer

 Testicular cancer is one of the most common cancers in men aged 15 to 34 in Ireland

-Testicular cancer is most common in young men.
+Testicular cancer is quite rare, but is the most common cancer found in young men aged between 15 - 34 .
 However, if this cancer is found early, then it can be treated successfully and nearly always cured.
-So, if you have any of the following symptoms get yourself to a doctor right away!
+So, if you have any of the following symptoms it is important to visit a doctor as soon as possible.
 The doctor will examine your testicles (balls) and might send you for other tests.

 What is testicular cancer?

 Testicular cancer is an uncontrolled growth of cells in one or both testicles.
 These cells cause a lump or a tumour.
 There is a danger that cancerous cells will break away from the tumour and grow into new lumps in other parts of the body.